twbs/bootstrap-npm-starter/README.md

 ## What's included

 - Single HTML page (`index.html`) to demonstrate how to include Bootstrap.
-- Includes [Bootstrap](https://getbootstrap.com) (currently using v4.6.0) source files via npm.
+- Includes [Bootstrap](https://getbootstrap.com) (currently using v4.6.2) source files via npm.
-- Includes [Bootstrap Icons](https://icons.getbootstrap.com) (v1.4.0), which includes over 1,200 icons available as SVGs and web fonts.
+- Includes [Bootstrap Icons](https://icons.getbootstrap.com) (v1.9.1), which includes over 1,800 icons available as SVGs and web fonts.
-- npm scripts (see `package.json`) for compiling and autoprefixing Sass, watching for changes, and starting a basic local server.
+- npm scripts (see `package.json`) for compiling and autoprefixing Sass, watching for changes, and starting a local server with live reload.
 - Example stylesheet (`scss/starter.scss`) highlighting two ways to include and customize Bootstrap.
 - Example JavaScript file (`assets/js/starter.js`) showing how to import all of Bootstrap, or just the parts you need.

 ## Usage

-Be sure to have [Node.js](https://nodejs.org/) installed before proceeding.
+Be sure to have [Node.js](https://nodejs.org/) installed before proceeding. **We recommend using Node's LTS releases, which is currently at v16.x.
+We only test our compiled CSS against v16.**

 ```shell
 # Clone the repo